marcellodesales/svnedge-console/ext/ocn-files/readme-linux.txt

 3. Requirements

-   * Java 1.6 JRE/JDK must be installed.
+   * Java 1.6+ JRE/JDK must be installed.
 We recommend the JRE provided by Sun/Oracle.
 When testing on 64-bit Linux we have used the 64-bit JVM.

    * Python 2.4 to 2.6 must be installed.
+Subversion Edge uses mod_python which
+     requires that your system Python provides shared libraries.
+Many recent Linux distributions include the shared libraries in an optional packages named "python-libs" or something similar.
+This package needs to be installed.
+     In addition, some Linux distributions may package some Python modules in optional packages, such as "python-xml".
+You may need some of these modules installed, particularly if you connect your Subversion Edge server to CollabNet TeamForge.

+   * CollabNet Subversion Edge uses HTML5, CSS3 and JavaScript.
+Your browser must allow JavaScript to run for the web UI to function properly.
+We test and support the following browsers:

+       Chrome
+       Firefox
+       IE 8/9
+       Safari

 4. Installation Notes

    IMPORTANT: Do not untar CollabNet Subversion Edge using root or sudo.
 This